halfflat/expected/README.md

 `bad_expected_access`, the class `unexpect_t` and inline constexpr value `unexpect`.

-Implementation is complete, but not completely tested.
+Implementation is mostly complete, but not completely tested.

+## Caveats

+Implicit synthetic comparisons are used in C++20 for operator!=, but are defined explicitly (with backport::expected as the first argument) in C++17.

 ## Building and running the unit tests